camhoward93/webdev/README.md

 # webdev
-Learning Web Development through an online course
+I am learning Web Development through an online course.

 The code I am putting here will initially be my code from an online course from developedbyed.com.